DishaJr/Embedded_Linux_Diploma/Python/Week_1/Task_4/README.md

 ## Description

-The script defines a function `area` which takes the radius of a circle as an argument and prints the calculated area using the formula \( \pi \times \text{radius}^2 \).
+The script defines a function `area` which takes the radius of a circle as an argument and prints the calculated area using the formula pi*radius^2.
 The script prompts the user to input the radius of the circle and then uses the `area` function to display the result.

 ## Code